-The flagship of Priciliano Mateo’s burgeoning fruit-fueled empire, which is now four sites strong, is housed in an otherwise-dingy strip mall just outside the Southwestern border of Koreatown.
+Priciliano Mateo’s flagship location for his burgeoning fruit-fueled empire, Mateo’s Ice Cream & Fruity Bars, resides in an otherwise-dingy strip mall just outside the Southwestern border of Koreatown.
 Don’t let the location dissuade you; it’s worth a trip from any corner of the city to experience Mateo’s dazzling use of fresh fruit.

 Mateo’s also has locations in Culver City, West Covina and the other end of the Byzantine-Latino Quarter.
 The shops offer interesting ice creams and sorbets, including Mamey Sapote (mamey), Guayaba (guava) and Guanabana (soursop).
 There are fresh fruit smoothies and blood-red vegetable juices called Vampiros containing carrots, beets, spinach, celery and more.
 There are also chocolate covered bananas, plain, coated with ground peanuts or shredded coconut.
 The Bluths would be proud.